lauraGgit/OpenCourtSite/about.md

 ##Insights from the Data & Fun Facts
 While all of this information is qualified by the previous disclaimer, a few fun facts about the data emerge.

--There are over 31,000 Supreme Court cases, with over 300,000 citations.
+- There are over 31,000 Supreme Court cases, with over 300,000 citations.

--There 7,604 that appear to have no citations.
+- There 7,604 that appear to have no citations.

--The average case is linked to 10 other cases.
+- The average case is linked to 10 other cases.
 (See updates for graphs of citations over time)

--The longest "ancestry" between cases is 18.
+- The longest "ancestry" between cases is 18.